matthew-e-brown/resume/README.md

 complicating the structure of the DOM or something, so I just ran it through a simple regular expression.

 ### Data

 #### Body

-When making this resume, I always got stuck with my own layout formula.
+When making this resume, Even I got a little lost sometimes with what object correlated to what.
 Here's a quick cheatsheet:

 ```javascript
 export const body = {